 As our strategy has evolved, we have repositioned from an asset-heavy, single revenue stream business model to an asset-light, multistream revenue model.
-In doing so we exited our own growing, processing and packaging operations in favor of strategic third-party growing, processing and packaging relationships, expanded our organic foods portfolio with the addition of a variety of organic fruits and vegetables, and increased our go-to-market channels to include branded, private label and bulk distributed product offerings.
+In doing so we exited our own growing, processing and packaging operations in favor of strategic third-party growing, processing and packaging relationships, expanded our organic foods portfolio with the addition of a variety of organic fruits and vegetables and packaging formats, and increased our go-to-market channels to include branded, private label and bulk distributed product offerings.
 This product and channel expansion has increased our revenue streams and our presence in key markets, while at the same time significantly deepening our relationships with strategic third-party supply partners.
+In addition, as part of our strategy to expand our product portfolio and markets served, we have completed a number of acquisitions which have and will continue to contribute to the growth of our business.